Trump wields pardon power as political weapon, rewarding loyalists and undermining prosecutors

 In announcing the pardons, the White House has listed several Trump loyalists who had advocated for clemency — including former Florida attorney general Pam Bondi and Newsmax chief executive Christopher Ruddy.

 In pardoning Charles Kushner for witness retaliation and other crimes, the White House cited support from campaign adviser Matt Schlapp and David Safavian, himself a recipient of a presidential pardon from Trump.
-It did not mention Trump’s son-in-law Jared Kushner.
+It did not mention Trump’s son-in-law, Jared Kushner.

 Trump has granted clemency to a handful of Republican lawmakers who were found guilty of crimes including fraud, obstruction of justice and campaign finance violations.
 Two former members of Congress who received pardons this week, Duncan D. Hunter and Chris Collins, were among the first Republicans to endorse Trump’s presidential bid.